IABTechLab/uid2docs/docs/getting-started/gs-opt-out.md

 The sure way for a consumer to fully opt out of UID2 is in the [Transparency and Control Portal](https://www.transparentadvertising.com/).

 ## Opt-Out Workflow

+When a consumer opts out of UID2, that individual's UID2 is no longer accepted for targeted advertising anywhere in the UID2 ecosystem.
+However, because there is a delay in the time it takes to process and refresh UID2 information, the UID2 for a user who has opted out might be in play for a short while after opt-out.
+As each participant periodically refreshes their UID2s, the opt-out information is propagated to the participants.

 The following steps provide a high-level outline of the workflow intended for users who engage with publishers or their identity providers.